scala/scala3/docs/docs/reference/changed-features/pattern-matching.md

 and `S` conforms to one of the following matches:

-- Single match
+- single match
-- Name-based match
+- name-based match

+The former form of `unapply` has higher precedence, and _single match_ has higher precedence over _name-based match_.

 ### Variadic Extractors